Academic Catalog

 Program Requirements

-The Doctor of Philosophy degree requires ninety credits beyond the baccalaureate degree, thirty of which must be earned as dissertation credit.
-All course work must be completed in accordance with the regulations of the Graduate School and the College of Engineering.
+The Doctor of Philosophy degree requires sixty credits beyond the baccalaureate degree, including eighteen of which must be earned as dissertation credit and forty-two of which is earned as curricular (non-dissertation) credit.
+All course work must be completed in accordance with the regulations of the Graduate School and the James and Patricia Anderson College of Engineering.

 The computer science doctoral program is designed to be flexible, in order to meet the individual student’s interests and to reflect the dynamic nature of the field.
 It is comprised of seven major stages:

 3. Qualifying Examination: The Qualifying Exam is designed to determine the student’s capacity for critical thinking as evident in both written and oral presentations.
 By the end of the second year in the program, students are required to make their first attempt at this exam.
-The exam consists of two parts.
-In the first portion of the exam the student must demonstrate his/her knowledge of theoretical computer science at the graduate level in each of the two core theory areas taught in CSC 6500 and CSC 6580, both of which the student must have passed with grades of 'B' or better, or must take an additional written exam on each subject.
-In the second portion of the exam, the competency of the student in their major area of the research is to be demonstrated in the form of a written document and accompanying oral presentation.
+In this exam, the competency of the student in their major area of the research is to be demonstrated in the form of a written document and accompanying oral presentation.
 The exam is offered in March and November, and the student will have two opportunities to pass both parts.
 Failure to pass both parts of the qualifying examination by the end of the fifth semester will result in the student's removal from the Ph.D. program.
 Upon successful completion of this requirement, a Report on Doctor of Philosophy Oral Examination form is submitted to the Graduate School.

 4. Dissertation Committee Formation: With the approval of the Department Graduate Committee, the student establishes a Dissertation Committee that consists of four members.
 If there are co-chairs, the committee will consist of five members.
 At least two committee members are from the student’s home department, Computer Science.
 The Chairperson and one additional member must hold a Regular Graduate Faculty appointment in the Department of Computer Science.
 The committee will also include an external member from outside the department.
 This Committee is responsible for administering the prospectus and the dissertation defense of the candidate.